rambinshtokc/DeepCompressionAnalysis/README.md

 ## Conclusion

 Both VAE and AE architectures exhibit strengths and limitations in image compression tasks.
 The VAE shows a lower reconstruction quality with higher MSE and lower PSNR and SSIM compared to the AE.
-However, the VAE demonstrates better performance with regularization techniques, particularly Elastic Net, and shows improved robustness to noise.

-### Key Findings:

-1. **Autoencoder (AE):**
-   - Better reconstruction quality with lower MSE and higher PSNR and SSIM compared to the VAE.
-   - Regularization techniques (L1, L2, and Elastic Net) improved the AE's performance, with Elastic Net providing the most balanced improvements.
-   - AE's performance degrades more significantly under noise, but regularization helps mitigate this to some extent.

-2. **Variational Autoencoder (VAE):**
-   - Lower reconstruction quality in terms of MSE, PSNR, and SSIM compared to AE, but more robust to noise.
-   - Regularization techniques significantly enhance VAE performance, with Elastic Net again providing the best results.
-   - The VAE maintains better performance under noisy conditions, making it more suitable for applications where data is noisy or where robustness is critical.

-## Future Work

-Further research could explore:
-- **Hybrid Architectures:** Combining the strengths of AE and VAE architectures to develop a model that leverages the reconstruction quality of AE with the robustness and generative capabilities of VAE.
-- **Advanced Regularization Techniques:** Experimenting with more sophisticated regularization techniques, such as dropout, batch normalization, and advanced Bayesian methods.
-- **Real-World Applications:** Applying these findings to real-world image compression tasks, such as medical imaging, where the balance between quality and robustness is crucial.
+However, the VAE demonstrates greater robustness to noise, making it a more suitable option for scenarios where noise resilience is critical.
+Regularization techniques, particularly Elastic Net, play a crucial role in improving both architectures' performance, especially under noisy conditions.

 ## References

 - Kingma, D. P., & Welling, M. (2013).
-Auto-Encoding Variational Bayes. arXiv preprint arXiv:1312.6114.
+Auto-Encoding Variational Bayes.
 - Hinton, G. E., & Salakhutdinov, R. R. (2006).
-Reducing the Dimensionality of Data with Neural Networks.
-Science, 313(5786), 504-507.
+Reducing the dimensionality of data with neural networks.

-## Acknowledgments

-We would like to thank the developers of PyTorch, TensorFlow, and other open-source machine learning libraries, as well as the contributors to datasets and pre-trained models that made this research possible.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.